Blog

 Traditional energy procurement, often involving fixed-price contracts, is becoming harder to manage due to volatile capacity costs.
 Suppliers are more cautious because predicting these costs incorrectly can be risky.
 So, the industry is moving towards variable, true-cost pricing models, which offer more flexibility and reduce financial risks from unexpected capacity charges.

-Businesses now need to adjust their energy procurement strategies to match this new reality.
-Erin Schmerschneider, Director of Energy Advisory at Pilot Energy, recently said, "The days of having a fully fixed, all-inclusive contract are going to be either gone or limited to one-year terms."
+Erin Schmerschneider, Director of Energy Advisory at Pilot Energy: "The days of having a fully fixed, all-inclusive contract are going to be either gone or limited to one-year terms."
 Flexible pricing models that consider market changes and cost fluctuations are becoming essential.
-Also, closely monitoring energy market opportunities will help manage rising demand costs.

 Energy Procurement Strategies for Businesses